Mission Statement for the City of Southport

 Board of Aldermen Meetings

-Regular Board of Alderman meetings are held on the 1st Monday at 9am and the 2nd Thursday at 6pm, respectively, of every month in the Southport Community Building, located at 223 East Bay Street, Southport.
+Regular Board of Alderman meetings are held on the 2nd Thursday at 6pm of every month in the Southport Community Building, located at 223 East Bay Street, Southport.
 If a meeting date falls on a holiday, the meeting will be rescheduled, and advertised in the State Port Pilot.

 City meetings are open to the public.
 Social distancing and facial coverings are required.
 Meeting capacity is limited.